PitHerm/MQTT/Solis/Requester/readme.md

 # Software and hardware for requesting register contents and send them using MQTT

+## latest changes:

+version 090623-2 : included device type 0x10 and modified the type detection to still work even if devicetype register is not avaiable.
+Now there is no more need to make use of the type detect folder content. the software now should run with every (storage-)Inverter EXCEPT RHI-1P(5-10)K-HVES-5G-US.

+## about

 Read carefully the header of the .ino file.

 you use this file and informations on your own risk !